Homepage Copy Impact: SEO and Navigation Redesign

 Pre-Redesign Metrics

-Prior to the redesign, our goal was to determine if the current homepage rankings were improving.
+Before the redesign, we wanted to know if the current homepage rankings were improving.
 From August 2022 to January 2023, the number of keywords ranking in positions one through three on SERPs rose from 154 to 205.
-Additionally, the total number of ranking keywords in positions one through twenty increased from 685 to 880.
+The total number of ranking keywords in positions one through twenty also grew, from 685 to 880.

 Clicks and Impressions

-A strong correlation exists between rankings and user engagement.
-Therefore, we assessed the Google Search Console results for non-branded queries during the same period:
+Rankings and user engagement are closely linked.
+So we checked the Google Search Console results for non-branded queries over the same period:

 - In August, the client was experiencing a seasonal lull.